 Why study abroad as a Geography major?

 Geography is an extraordinarily rich discipline.
 While Rutgers Geography offers courses in several of Geography’s many subfields, we cannot cover everything.
 By studying geography at one of Rutgers’ study abroad universities, you get the opportunity to explore the rich diversity of Geography subfields.
-Additionally, many of the benefits of studying abroad fit perfect into the Geography learning goals, such as:

 • Use a spatial perspective to critically examine how human and physical components of the world interact